- JD Power and Associates is an automotive polling company that sells its ratings to the highest bidder.

 In each case, the story is the same.

 - The entities or vendors being rated by the pretend research entity pay the pretend research or rating entity.

-- In each case, the rating entity and the vendors do not disclose the payments to readers/subscribers.
+- The rating entity and the vendors do not disclose the payments to readers/subscribers in each case.

 - In each case, the vendors use the rating in their advertising.

-It is becoming increasingly apparent that buyers are accepting falsified research conclusions from entities that they do not understand, and that this applies across industries.
-These ratings continue to be effective due to the lack of research or understanding of what is valid versus invalid research on the part of buyers.
+It is becoming increasingly apparent that buyers accept falsified research conclusions from entities that they do not understand and that this applies across industries.
+These ratings continue to be effective due to the lack of research or understanding of valid versus invalid research on the part of buyers.